Event Schedule

 Baccalaureate Service

 Tercentenary Theatre, Harvard Yard.
 Tickets not required.
-President Bacow will share remarks with the Class of 2023 and students will share sacred readings from their religious, spiritual, and ethical traditions.
+President Garber will share remarks with the Class of 2025 and students will share sacred readings from their religious, spiritual, and ethical traditions.
 Graduating seniors should wear their regalia.
 Seniors will sit in assigned sections closer to the stage following the procession; guests are welcome to sit in the remaining sections separate from the students.

 3:30–4:00 PM

 Widener Library Steps.
 Tickets not required.
-Rain date: Wednesday, May 24, immediately following the Class Day Exercises.
+Rain date: Wednesday, May 28, immediately following the Class Day Exercises.
 Graduating seniors should wear their regalia.
-A link to order the photograph is forthcoming.
+Photos can be ordered at the Panfoto website (link forthcoming).

 Science Center Plaza.
-Enjoy a reception with food and drink for graduating seniors and their families and guests.
+Light bites and non-alcoholic beverages for graduating seniors and their families and guests.
 Tickets required.
 Graduating seniors are allotted three free tickets and will require one of these tickets for themselves.
 Additional tickets will be available for free.
 Tickets are obtained by seniors at Senior Desk (see below).

 Seniors and guests should enter the Plaza at Meyer Gate (the gate between Harvard Yard and the Science Center Plaza) or at the corner of Oxford and Kirkland streets.
 Guests should be prepared to give their tickets to staff.